 Note: these numbers are before I joined the Air National Guard last year.

 Good Years of Service.
 I have 7 Good Years of service toward retirement based on my Active Duty service.
 I will soon reach 8 Good Years after I complete my first full year in the Guard.
-This means I will need to earn 12 more Good Years toward retirement before I am eligible to retire.
+This means I must earn 12 more Good Years toward retirement before I am eligible to retire.

-The quick math says I will earn approximately 975 more Retirement Points in the process of reaching 20 Good Years of service.
+The quick math says I will earn approximately 975 more Retirement Points in reaching 20 Good Years of service.

 In my situation, I should have roughly 3,500 Points when I reach 20 Good Years of service, provided I only do the minimum each year.*

-*This is a very conservative estimate since I used a lower multiplier, and it’s very likely that I will be required to serve additional days or complete additional active duty training at some point in my service.
-However, I prefer to estimate things on the low side, rather than overestimating the number of Points I will have if/when I reach retirement.
+*This is a very conservative estimate since I used a lower multiplier, and I will likely be required to serve additional days or complete additional active duty training at some point in my service.
+However, I prefer to estimate things on the low side rather than overestimating the number of Points I will have if/when I reach retirement.

 Using Points to Calculate a Reserve Retirement

 A Reserve retirement is based on the Points we have discussed throughout this article.
-For the purpose of retirement, we can equate 1 Point to the equivalent of one day of Active Duty service.
+For retirement, we can equate 1 Point to the equivalent of one day of Active Duty service.

-An Active Duty retirement is worth 2.5% of your base pay for each year you served (for the High Pay and High-3 retirement plans).
-For example, a 20 year retirement is worth 50% of your base pay (20 years times 2.5% = 50.0%).
+Under the High-36 retirement plan, an Active Duty retirement is worth 2.5% of your base pay for each year you served (for the High Pay and High-3 retirement plans).
+For example, a 20-year retirement is worth 50% of your base pay (20 years times 2.5% = 50.0%).
 Partial years are calculated in a similar manner Months are worth 1/12 of a year, and days are worth 1/30th of a month.

 The Reserve retirement starts by taking your total number of Points and dividing by 360 (Remember, the military considers a month as 30 days for pay purposes, so each day is worth 1/30th of a month; 12 months would then equal 360 days).

-But since I’m fond of using rough estimates when I make my calculations (especially since I am so far away from actually reaching retirement), I would round up to 3,600 Retirement Points before making my calculations.
-3,600 / 360 equals the equivalent of 10 years on Active Duty for retirement purposes.
+But since I’m fond of using rough estimates when I make my calculations (especially since I am so far away from actually retiring), I would round up to 3,600 Retirement Points before making my calculations.
+3,600 / 360 equals 10 years on Active Duty for retirement purposes.
 Based on this estimate, I can take the 10 years and multiply that by 2.5% and come up with a pension that would be worth roughly 25% of the active duty base pay, based on my pay grade and years of service at retirement.

-Again, these are all rough estimates, but for my purposes, it works very well to get a big picture idea.
-If you need a more exact reference, then you should use the Guard / Reserve Retirement Calculator for your branch of service (most of them are behind login screens on the official military websites, so I don’t have a good link right now).
+Again, these are all rough estimates, but for my purposes, it works very well to get a big-picture idea.
+If you need a more exact reference, you should use the Guard / Reserve Retirement Calculator for your branch of service (most of them are behind login screens on the official military websites, so I don’t have a good link right now).